Frequently Asked Questions

 The NSEA annual dues are $600 for a developed lot (home) and $300 for an undeveloped lot.

-No. NSEA is zoned R1 and Spring Lake Township does not allow short term rentals in R1 and R2.
-See their publications on the subject.
+Absolutely not.
+NSEA is zoned R1.
+Spring Lake Township does not allow short term rentals in R1 and R2.

 The road (and beach accesses) are owned by the members of the NSEA.
-The road is generally 60' wide; this is referred to as the "road right-of-way".
+The paved road is generally 60' wide; the "road right-of-way" is 66’ wide.
 The actual pavement is narrower and the pavement is often not in the center of the road.
 Refer to our road page for the engineering drawings of the road and pavement as they relate to each lot.

 The road right-of-way is owned by all NSEA members, even the right-of-way in front of your house.
 There are many considerations regarding the road including drainage, liability, and traffic control.
 The entire NSEA is also designated as a Critical Dune area by EGLE and additional regulations apply.